survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ...
 ```

 This change gave a separate file that contains the manifest.
 In the output above it has been marked with `manifest` chunk name.
-Because the setup is using `HtmlWebpackPlugin`, there is no need to worry about loading the manifest ourselves as the plugin adds a reference to *index.html*.
+Because the setup is using `HtmlWebpackPlugin`, there is no need to worry about loading the manifest ourselves as the plugin adds a reference to _index.html_.

-Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), work with `HtmlWebpackPlugin` and allow you to write the manifest within *index.html* to avoid a request.
+Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), work with `HtmlWebpackPlugin` and allow you to write the manifest within _index.html_ to avoid a request.

-Try adjusting *src/index.js* and see how the hashes change.
+Try adjusting _src/index.js_ and see how the hashes change.
 This time around it should **not** invalidate the vendor bundle, and only the manifest and app bundle names should become different.

 T> To get a better idea of the manifest contents, run the build in development mode or pass `none` to mode through configuration.
 You should see something familiar there.

-T> To integrate with asset pipelines, you can consider using plugins like [chunk-manifest-webpack-plugin](https://www.npmjs.com/package/chunk-manifest-webpack-plugin), [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest), or [webpack-rails-manifest-plugin](https://www.npmjs.com/package/webpack-rails-manifest-plugin).
+T> To integrate with asset pipelines, you can consider using plugins like [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest), or [webpack-rails-manifest-plugin](https://www.npmjs.com/package/webpack-rails-manifest-plugin).
 These solutions emit JSON that maps the original asset path to the new one.

 T> The build can be improved further by loading popular dependencies, such as React, through a CDN.
 That would decrease the size of the vendor bundle even further while adding an external dependency on the project.
 The idea is that if the user has hit the CDN earlier, caching can kick in like here.

 ## Using Records

-As mentioned in the *Bundle Splitting* chapter, plugins such as `AggressiveSplittingPlugin` use **records** to implement caching.
+As mentioned in the _Bundle Splitting_ chapter, plugins such as `AggressiveSplittingPlugin` use **records** to implement caching.
 The approaches discussed above are still valid, but records go one step further.

 Records are used for storing module IDs across separate builds.
 The problem is that you need to save this file.
 If you build locally, one option is to include it in your version control.

-To generate a *records.json* file, adjust the configuration as follows:
+To generate a _records.json_ file, adjust the configuration as follows:

 **webpack.config.js**